The ICE examines the Climate Change Committee’s latest advice to the UK government on reducing carbon emissions.

 What does this mean for infrastructure?

-Rapid emissions reductions across the infrastructure system, particularly surface transport and buildings, will be needed to meet the Seventh Carbon Budget.
+Meeting these targets will mean rapid emissions reductions across the infrastructure system, particularly surface transport and buildings.

 Progress in decarbonising electricity must also continue.